I am a political philosopher currently based at King's College London, where I am a Lecturer in Ethics.

-"Openness, Priority, and Free Museums" Journal of Applied Philosophy (2025)
+"Openness, Priority, and Free Museums", Journal of Applied Philosophy (2025)

 "Data Ethics in an Emergency”, in Governance, democracy and ethics in crisis-decision-making: The pandemic and beyond, ed.
 Caroline Redhead and Melanie Smallman (Manchester University Press: 2024; co-authored with Melanie Smallman, Cian O'Donovan, and James Wilson)